Laial-S/Laial-S/README.md

 # Who am I and What do I do? #

-  **I'm a Full stack developer and actress.** I found art in programation and a way to create creative solutions.
+  **I'm a Front end developer and actress.** I found art in programation and a way to create creative solutions.
 I love new challenges and specially if there are many differents ways to resolve them.
 I look up to help people to have an easier life generating clever solutions to their problems, using my whole knowledge and my experience as developer.